Kitty Yuen

 Kitty Yuen (阮小儀; born 23 November 1970) is a Hong Kong radio DJ, television host and actress.
-At 148 cm tall, she is one of the most petite entertainers in the Hong Kong entertainment industry.
+At 148 cm tall, she is one of the most small entertainers in the Hong Kong entertainment industry.

 Life and career

 Yuen studied at the Sacred Heart Canossian College and the Hong Kong Polytechnic University Design Department.
 She is best known for hosting the variety food reality television series Neighborhood Gourmet with Taiwanese host King Kong Lee.